rheinwein/multimodel-chatbot/README.md

    - The application will automatically open in your default browser
    - Usually available at `http://localhost:8501`
 3. **Configure the chatbot:**
-   - Use the sidebar to select your preferred model (OpenAI, Gemini, Claude, or Vertex AI)
+   - Use the sidebar to select your preferred model (OpenAI, Gemini, Claude, Vertex AI, or Ollama (Llama3))
-   - Enter the appropriate API key for the selected model
+   - Enter the appropriate API key for the selected model (not needed for Ollama)
+   - For Ollama, set the model name (default: `llama3`) and temperature
    - Adjust the temperature for response creativity
-   - Check if your API key is properly configured (status is shown for all providers)
+   - Check if your API key or model is properly configured (status is shown for all providers)
 4. **Start chatting:**
    - Type your messages in the chat input at the bottom
    - The chatbot will respond with context-aware replies
    - Use the "Clear Chat" button to start a new conversation

 ## Notes
-- You can use OpenAI (GPT-3.5 Turbo), Google Gemini (gemini-2.0-flash), Anthropic Claude (claude-3-sonnet), or Google Vertex AI (chat-bison) models by selecting them in the sidebar.
+- You can use OpenAI (GPT-3.5 Turbo), Google Gemini (gemini-2.0-flash), Anthropic Claude (claude-3-sonnet), Google Vertex AI (chat-bison), or Ollama (Llama3) models by selecting them in the sidebar.
 - The sidebar will show the status of all API keys and allow you to enter or update them at any time.
+For Ollama, it will show the model name.
 - Debug information is shown in the sidebar and above each assistant response to help you verify which model and key are being used.

 ## Troubleshooting